wethod/learning-center-source/content/planning/index.md

 * **Hourly**: team allocation on projects by the hour;
 * **Daily**: team allocation on projects on a daily basis;
 * **Weekly**: team allocation on projects on a weekly basis.

 **People in your team**

 All your teammates are listed on the left with their allocation.
 Each person on the list features:

 * **A profile picture** or the initials;
 * **Name and surname**;
 * **Tags**  You can use [tags]({{< relref "settings/index.md#team" >}}) to group employees into categories.
 * **Level of seniority** (i.e. JR, SR, MGR, SRMGR);
 * **Objective and Key Results (OKR)** The status of the teammate's objectives and key results on each quarter of the year.
 Wethod shows whether the OKR of a quarter were (grey label) or were not placed (white label) by the user, and whether were discussed (blue) or checked (green) together with a sponsor;
 * **Allocation on projects** Each slot shows the amount of hours, days or weeks a user is planned for a project.
 Each project follows the colour code of the [job order categories]({{< relref "settings/index.md#company" >}}) used in your company.

 **Team allocation overview on a specific project**

 To select a project you have two options:

 1. Select the project from the “Select Project” button.
 Search for the project and pick it from the list.
 2. Select the project by clicking on a day/week on the plan.
 If the day/week features allocations on different projects, a window will open to show a list with the detail of the hours of allocation on each project.
 To select a project from the list, pick one and click “Select”.

 When a project is selected Wethod will sort the people on the list by showing first all those who were planned on the project at least once – It’s better to work with people that are already aware of the challenge, right?

 All the time slots planned for the selected project will be highlighted throughout the plan.

 **Plan teammates on a project**

 1. Select a project.

-2. Look at the box that appears at the top of the page to know how many budget days and hours are available to plan, grouped by user level.
+2. A box will appear at the top of the page to know how many budget days and hours are available to plan, grouped by user level.
 3. If needed, you can **apply multiple filters on people**.
 For example, you may decide to see only the internal employees which are managers and have a background in design
    {{< img-center src="/uploads/2017/11/02/planning-people-filters.png">}}

-4. You can use the search bar even to **filter people by [skill]({{< relref "settings/index.md#skills" >}})**.
+4. You can use the search bar even to **filter people by** [**skill**]({{< relref "settings/index.md#skills" >}}).
 Try to input something like **skill:photoshop;skill:illustrator** to find everybody who has a skill named "photoshop" and a skill named "illustrator".

-5. **To plan for a day* or for an entire week***, just click on the day/week you want to allocate the user.
+5. _To plan for a day_ or for an entire week**, just click on the day/week you want to allocate the user.
 If you hold and drag your mouse, you can assign more days/weeks at once.

-*If the day/week has some hours/days already planned on other projects, wethod allows you to plan the user on the remaining hours/days available for that day/week.
+\*If the day/week has some hours/days already planned on other projects, wethod allows you to plan the user on the remaining hours/days available for that day/week.

-6. **To plan by the hour**, hover with the mouse on the day you want to allocate the user.
+1. **To plan by the hour**, hover with the mouse on the day you want to allocate the user.
 Click on + each time you want to plan an hour and - when you want to unplan an hour.

-7. Hit the button < > on the left side of the calendar to browse people allocation in the future or in the past.
+2. Hit the button < > on the left side of the calendar to browse people allocation in the future or in the past.
 Hit ‘today’ to go back at today’s planning.

 {{< note title="Note" >}}